 4) Government grants, schemes

-Generally speaking, government grants typically covers the costs associated with energy audits or site assessments (either wholly or partially) and not the total cost of the project itself.
+Generally speaking, government grants typically cover the costs associated with energy audits or site assessments (either wholly or partially) and not the total cost of the project itself.

 It’s important however to understand the types of grants available in your region and which ones your organisation may be eligible for as it could help save an organisation money.